zpz/zpz.github.io/_posts/2024-05-08-python-mp-manager-1.md

 ### serve_forever

 Once the object is initialized, `serve_forever` is called to put it in an infinite loop (lines 39-40).
 The loop is halted once the `threading.Event` object `self.stop_event` is set, which happens in the method `shutdown` (line 216).
 Note that the method `shutdown` is listed in `Server.public`.
 All the methods in this list are invoked by a request from other processes.
-In the case of `shutdown`, it is requested in `BaseManager._finalize_manager` ([BaseManager.start], line 91), which is executed when the `BaseManager` object exits its context manager.
+In the case of `shutdown`, it is requested in `BaseManager._finalize_manager` ([BaseManager], line 91), which is executed when the `BaseManager` object exits its context manager.

 While the server is waiting for a "shutdown" signal, it has a background thread in its own infinite loop (lines 35-37, 48-55.)
 This thread's job is to accept incoming connection requests.
 Upon accepting a new connection request, a new thread is started (lines 53-55).
 The new thread takes over the handling of the new connection (receiving messages, sending responses).
 The "old" thread continues to wait for new connections.
 This is a standard pattern in such server code.